 Acoustic screens and notice boards can be reupholstered to match new colour schemes, incorporating greater vibrancy into an office and achieving a consistent look that incorporates brand themes.

-Reuse can also be considered as a sustainable and cost effective alternative for many other items of the infrastructure.
+Reuse can also be considered as a sustainable and cost-effective alternative for many other items of the infrastructure.
 Carpet tiles can be re-patched in high wear areas, similarly not all ceiling tiles need to be replaced.
-Receptions desks, cupboards and doors can all be resized to meet a new design criteria.
+Receptions desks, cupboards and doors can all be resized to meet new design criteria.

 Additional reuse can help reduce the overall budget, reduce environmental impact and help an FM spend budget in areas of greatest need.

 When clearing redundant items from an office clearance, reuse should certainly be prioritised, either by your own organisation, other businesses or those in greater social need.